kmpf/uap/doc/source/introduction.rst

 Usability
 ---------

-* Single configuration file describdes entire processing pipeline.
+* Single configuration file describes entire processing pipeline.
 * Single command-line tool interacts with the pipeline.
   It can be used to execute, monitor, and analyse the pipeline.